ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Scenario.md

 Imbroglio will mainly run PaaS services in Azure but has servers and containers running in its other cloud provider(s).

 You have been asked to:
- - Improve the security of Azure AD implementation
+ - Improve the security of their Azure AD implementation
  - Control access into AWS using Azure AD
  - Ensure their cloud identities are following good practice
  - Gain visibility of all cloud resources and protect Imbroglio's cloud workloads